WVUP/ObjectOrientedProgramming/docs/7-abstract-classes-and-interfaces.md

 The *Comparable* interface shown earlier is a great example of this, with the static *Collections.sort()* method using the *Comparable* interface to sort any collection of objects, whether they are part of the Java SDK or custom objects created as part of a single project.
 In short, because the *Comparable.sort()* method can guarantee the objects have a *compareTo()* method, it will work for absolutely anything that has this implemented without needing to be rewritten.

 ## Using Interfaces
 An interface is very similar to an abstract class, but the way it is declared in a class is slightly different.
-Since there are no concrete methods available, an interface uses the keyword ***implements*** instead of extends.
+Since there are normally no concrete methods available, an interface uses the keyword ***implements*** instead of extends.
 Here's an example of a class implementing the *Comparable* interface:

 <caption><strong>Code Example: Using the Comparable interface</strong></caption>